 Beyond That, The Sea by Laura Spence-Ash

-Read Beyond That, The Sea for… a sweeping love story that tells the story of two families living through World War II on opposite sides of the Atlantic.
+Grab a copy of Beyond That, The Sea for a sweeping love story by Laura Spence-Ash, weaving the story of two families living through World War II on opposite sides of the Atlantic.

 Weyward by Emilia Hart

-Read Weyward for… a spellbinding novel of witchcraft, female resilience, and the transformative power of the natural world.
+If you love the idea of a spellbinding novel about witchcraft, female resilience, and the transformative power of the natural world, read Weyward.

-Weyward begins in 1942 as World War II rages, and takes us all the way to 2019, where one character flees London for a ramshackle cottage inherited from a long-forgotten great aunt.
+In this enchanting historical novel for 2023, Emilia Hart weaves together stories of three extraordinary women across five centuries.
+Beginning in 1942 as World War II rages, Weyward takes us all the way to 2019 as one character flees London for a ramshackle cottage inherited from a long-forgotten great aunt.